The Required Alternative Society: The Simpler Way.

 Big social institutions, such as states, can only be run by a very few people with immense power.
 These then tend to become arrogant and secretive, and are easily seduced, bought or fooled by the richest and most powerful groups in society.
 The smallness of scale we will be forced to by resource scarcity will largely liberate us from rule by centralised governments, and from representative democracy.

 Thus the nature of politics would be transformed.
-At present it is an arena in which individuals and groups fight to win out comes favouring themselves.
+At present it is an arena in which individuals and groups fight to win from governing authorities outcomes favouring themselves.
 Often it ends in a 51/49 vote that forces many to go along with the majority, to suffer a loss the others gain.
 Instead, politics will again become participatory and part of everyday life, as was the case in Ancient Greece.
 Secondly the point will mostly be to find the way that is best for all, because we will all realise that if we don’t think that way the town will not work well.
-This means not must making the town thrive but also looking after everyone, including the person who wants to be a baker when we already have enough bakers.
-Note that this is not optional; we must do things in these participatory and inclusive ways or the right decisions for the town will not be made.
+This means not just making the town thrive but also looking after everyone, including the person who wants to be a baker when we already have enough bakers.
+Note that this is not optional; we must do things in these participatory and inclusive ways or the right decisions for the town will not be made

 The political situation described is in fact classical Anarchism.
 In general people at the local level will govern themselves via informal discussion, referenda and town meetings.
 We will not be governed by centralised authoritarian states and bureaucracies, nor by representatives.
-At present representatives are elected and then they govern us.
+At present representatives are elected and then they govern us from the centre.

 Governing your town would involve a lot of monitoring, reviewing, research and administration but most of this could be carried out by voluntary committees.
 A small number of paid bureaucrats and experts will probably be needed, but people will have a lot of time to volunteer for public activities, and the systems involved would mostly be technically simple (e.g., running town waste water to orchards and ponds.)
-The remarkable citizen-run government carried out by the Spanish anarchists in the 1930s involved much monitoring and record keeping of needs, resources and production, by ordinary citizens, not paid bureaucrats (See Trainer, 2010).
+The remarkable citizen-run government carried out by the Spanish anarchists in the 1930s involved much monitoring and record keeping of needs, resources and production, by ordinary citizens, not paid bureaucrats.
+(See The Spanish workers cooperatives.)

 It is also important to understand that the people of your town would not just participate in making the decisions; they would also participate in implementing them.
 We would (have to) organise the working bees, the monitoring, the resources etc., and then do the work, firstly because in the era of scarcity councils and corporations will not be able to do all this for us, but more importantly, because we will do the job best, and enjoy the control over developing and running our town, and doing these things will build town solidarity.